 On a striking note, the telescope has outlived its 1-year mission by reaching its 9th year in space but is nevertheless nearing its exhaustion.
-NASA Kepler spacecraft has fought some technical problems over these years, such as broken parts and a sudden switch to “emergency mode”, and won over them to maintain its longstanding venture in the space.
+NASA Kepler spacecraft has fought some technical problems over these years, such as broken parts and a sudden switch to “emergency mode”, and won over them to maintain its longstanding venture in space.

 However, the Kepler team of NASA took to Twitter today to inform the world of their decision to put a pause on Kepler, stating: